gelisam/typelevel-rewrite-rules/README.md

 Most error messages should be self-explanatory, but there are a few circumstances in which the ghc API produces a confusing error message without giving me the opportunity to replace it with a better one.
 So if you encounter one of those confusing error messages, hopefully google will lead you to this page explaining what they mean.

-### `"GHC internal error: ‘My.Module.MyRule’ is not in scope during type checking, but it passed the renamer tcl_env of environment: []`
+### `GHC internal error: ‘My.Module.MyRule’ is not in scope during type checking, but it passed the renamer tcl_env of environment: []`

 This means you are in `My.Module` and you are trying to use a rewrite rule which is also defined in `My.Module`.
 This is unfortunately not supported.